-Develops language skills in listening, reading, speaking and writing within a cultural context with a strong emphasis on communication.
+Develops language skills in listening, reading, speaking and writing at the novice mid level within a cultural context with a strong emphasis on communication.
 Corresponds to the first two years of high school French.
 Not appropriate for native speakers.

 FRNCH 102 ELEMENTARY FRENCH II